neoforged/InstallerTools/README.md

 | problems-api  | Shared API used by various tools throughout our ecosystem to encode reports about warnings and errors as JSON files.                                     |
 | zipinject     | Injects static content into ZIP files.                                                                                                                   |

+## Java Version

+All tools in this project are compatible with Java 8, since that is the minimum version supported by the installer.

 ## Download

 End-users do not have to use these tools directly, they're automatically downloaded during the installation.